albertstarfield/apple-slick-rtx/README.md

 So, the big question: "Is that a UTM Windows 11 x64 VM running Vulkan (with GPU Acceleration) and an RTX 3090 on Apple Silicon?"

 Well, the answer's a confident **"Yes"**!
-We're talking full-on high-tech shenanigans here.
+We're just taking challenge about the argument that Apple Silicon will never get eGPU support.

 ![Image](https://raw.githubusercontent.com/albertstarfield/apple-slick-rtx/main/images/scr5.jpg)